-You can attach the printer to FDDI TCP/IP with a host system running PSF for AIX.
+You can attach the printer to FDDI TCP/IP with a host system running PSF for AIX or Infoprint Manager.

 You can connect the FDDI attachment as follows:

 - Directly to an RS/6000 processor - 8260 Multiprotocol Intelligent Switching Hub attached to an RS/6000 processor.